adomokos/Vim-Katas/exercises/15_paste_from_register_in_insert_mode.md

 Copy and paste the page title here:

 `yt,` - yanks the text 'Practical Vim
+`j` - move to the second line
-`jA ` - jumps to the end of the second line and adds a space `<C-r>0` - pastes the text from register
+`A ` - go to the end of line, switch to insert mode and add a space `<C-r>0` - pastes the text from register
 `.<Esc>` - adds the dot to the very end